tsume82/evolution_routing_protocol/README.md

 # Source code for the paper "Genetic Improvement of Routing Protocols for Delay Tolerant Networks".

+To appear on ACM Transactions on Evolutionary Learning and Optimization.

 ## Requirements
 - Java 11 or higher
 - Jenetics v5.2.0